trezor/trezor-firmware/docs/bootloader.md

 ###Vendor Header

+Total length of vendor header is 82 + 32 * (number of pubkeys) + (length of vendor string) + (length of vendor image) bytes rounded up to the closest multiply of 256 bytes.

 | offset | length | name | description |
 |-------:|-------:|------|-------------|
 | 0x0000 | 4      | magic | firmware magic `TRZV` |